jupyterhub/jupyterhub/docs/source/howto/upgrading-v5.md

 c.JupyterHub.subdomain_host = "https://myjupyterhub.example.org"
 ```

-If you were using subdomains before
+If you were using subdomains before, some user servers and all services will be on different hosts in the default configuration.

 JupyterHub 5 allows complete customization of the subdomain scheme via the new {attr}`.JupyterHub.subdomain_hook`,
 and changes the default subdomain scheme.